Searching for the best coffee grinder for pour-over? Check out our favorites and a buying guide so you can choose the best grinder for you.

 Eureka Mignon Filtro Coffee Grinder

-Now, I’ve never thought that a coffee grinder can be this sleek looking, but here’s a model that proved me wrong.
+Now, I’ve never thought that a coffee grinder could be this sleek looking, but here’s a model that proved me wrong.
 In fact, I’d probably never guessed what this is just by its futuristic design.

 Of course, this model is more than just eye candy.